These days, few if any organizations are still manually managing their sales processes.

 The goal of selling is to generate more revenue and profits by acquiring, retaining and enhancing profitable customer relationships.
 The goal of Sales Operations is to enable the information integration, relationship and opportunity management, pipeline tracking, analytics and forecasting, sales and performance management, and process standardization required to make selling as precise, timely and relevant as customers demand it.

 Truly automated Sales Operations makes the sales force more informed, more powerful, more nimble, more responsive, more accountable and ultimately more effective and productive.
 Those who have implemented and operated fully automated Sales Operations functions largely conclude that most sales ineffectiveness and failures results from dis-integrated execution of sales-enabling functions, not the sales efforts themselves: no matter how hard you pump the bike pedals, you’re not going far if the gears are broken.

 So, for selling to be optimally effective, the full Sales Operations value chain needs to be aligned and automated.
 How?

 First, Sales Operations needs to be concurrently data-centric, customer-centric, and sales/service-force-centric.
+Yes, three dimensions is harder, that’s why automation.
 Every interaction and transaction by every entity/participant in the sales/service process needs to be cross-referenced at its most granular level.
 That way, interactions/transactions can be multi-dimensionally utilized in all processes (i.e. opportunity management, pipeline tracking) and for all events (i.e. forecast, analytic and performance reporting).